Choose the Right Focal Length Lens for a Shoot

 Article 4 min

-Because the size of the subject in an image is directly proportional to the focal length of a lens, knowing how to select the right focal length for any given situation is crucial to successful shoots.
+Because the subject's size in an image is directly proportional to the focal length of a lens, knowing how to select the right focal length for any given situation is crucial to successful shoots.

 Variable Focal Length

-A variable focal length lens (VFL), more commonly called a zoom lens, can change focal lengths within a certain range, thereby changing the magnifying power of the lens by zooming in or out.
-From a stationary position, if the lens has a short focal length, the object being documented will be smaller and more of the background will be shown.
-From that same position, a lens with a longer focal length will make the subject larger, eliminate some of the background and exaggerate the depth of field.
-As an example, a 100mm lens will make the subject twice as large and show less of the background than the image produced by a 50mm lens.
-This effect is known as lens compression.
-The ability to zoom in and out with VFL lenses makes these lenses more versatile for uncontrolled action and allows you to pack less for the field.
+A variable focal length lens, more commonly called a zoom lens, allows you to change focal lengths within a certain range, thereby changing the magnifying power of the lens by zooming in or out.
+When using a zoom lens from a stationary position, a shorter focal length will make the subject appear smaller and capture more of the surrounding background.
+From the same position, increasing the focal length will make the subject appear larger and reduce the amount of visible background.
+For example, a 100mm lens will make a subject appear twice as large and show less of the background compared to a 50mm lens.
+Furthermore, longer focal lengths decrease the depth of field, making the background appear more blurred.
+This foreshortening effect on the apparent distances within a scene, particularly noticeable with longer focal lengths, is known as lens compression.
+The ability to zoom in and out makes zoom lenses more versatile for capturing unpredictable action and reduces the amount of equipment needed in the field.

 Fixed Focal Length